shubham43MP/javascript-in-depth-concepts-practise/.ismart/react/questions.md

 - What is a custom Hook ? examples?
 - REDUX VS CONTEXT API?
 - COUNTER EXAMPLE TO BE SOLVED?
-- What is lazy, suspense
+- What is lazy, suspense?

 ## ADVANCED REACT -
 - What are synthetic events in React and why are they used at all ?
 (Ans: cross browser support)